zBritva/PowerBI-visuals-docs/docs/concepts/filter-api.md

         }
     ],
     [
-        // the 2nd value tuple(aka value vector)  that the filter will pass through {
+        // the 2nd column combination value (aka column tuple/vector value) that the filter will pass through {
             value: "Team2" // the value for `Team` column of `DataTable` table },